Losant/losant-docs/docs/edge-compute/walkthrough.md

 Change the radio to `Select a specific device` and choose the peripheral device created earlier.
 In this example, the peripheral device is named "Kegerator".

-This device has two attributes, one for humdity and one for temperature.
+This device has two attributes, one for humidity and one for temperature.
 Set the humidity value to `{{ state.humidity }}` and set the temperature value to `{{ state.tempF }}`.
 In this example, the temperature in Celsius won't be reported to the cloud, however you could add additional nodes to perform more edge processing on the Celsius data if you'd like.
 After you save and deploy this workflow again, data is now being reported from your edge device to the cloud.
 You can verify this by opening the `Debug` tab on your peripheral device page.

 ![Device Debug Tab](/images/edge-compute/walkthrough/device-debug-tab.png "Device Debug Tab")